AlienHeadWars/repo-slice/CONTRIBUTING.md

 This project is composed of two main parts: a Go command-line tool and a GitHub Action that wraps it.

 * **The Go CLI Tool (`./cmd/repo-slice`)**: This is the core engine of the project.
-Its only responsibility is to slice a repository based on a manifest file.
-All the core logic for file operations, including filtering and extension remapping, lives here.
+It acts as a user-friendly wrapper around the powerful `rsync` command.
+Its responsibilities are to validate inputs, construct the correct `rsync` command with the appropriate filter rules, and execute it.
+The core file remapping logic also lives here.
 * **The GitHub Action (`action.yml`)**: This is the primary, user-facing interface for the project.
 It's a `composite` action that orchestrates the entire workflow.
 Its responsibilities include parsing user inputs, downloading the correct binary, running the CLI tool, and performing workflow-specific tasks like validating the output and pushing the slice to a new branch.

-When contributing, changes to the core slicing logic should be made in the Go application, while changes to the user workflow, inputs, or CI/CD orchestration should be made in the `action.yml` file.
+When contributing, changes to the core slicing logic will likely involve modifying how the `rsync` command is constructed, while changes to the user workflow or CI/CD orchestration should be made in the `action.yml` file.

 ## Branching Strategy